 However, responsibility, on the other hand, is the duty of a human being or employee to perform a job.
-Both superior and subordinate has the responsibility to complete the job, but only a superior can have authority to give orders and compel them to perform tasks.
+Both superior and subordinate have the responsibility to complete the job, but only a superior can have the authority to give orders and compel them to perform tasks.

 In this article, you will learn about both authority and responsibility with the help of examples and key differences between both of them.

 An authority is a power to give orders and ask your subordinates to perform certain duties.
-Authority can be given to a person by government’s executives, owner of an organization, or by the representatives of GOD.
+Authority can be given to a person by government executives, the owner of an organization, or by the representatives of GOD.

 An authority is a legitimate power to influence people to compel them to perform the task given to them.
 For example, a mob has the power to punish a criminal, but they don’t have legitimate authority to punish the criminal.

 The authority lies in the hands of the law.
 Similarly, in an organization, the authority lies in the hands of a manager to get organizational tasks accomplished by his subordinates.

 However, the authority of the manager is limited to a particular department of the organization.
 He has no authority over his employees outside the organization.

 Authority is the consequence of the position of an individual in an organization.
 A person can only be in the superior position of the organization if he has authority; a person with no authority can never be in the top position of an organization.

 Therefore, the degree of authority is highest at the top level, and its degree keeps on decreasing the levels of the organization.
 That means only a person at the top level can give orders to the people at a low level and can compel them to perform tasks given to them, and a person at a lower level can’t give orders to the people at the top of his peers.